Āpiha Papa Atawhai

 - usually work regular business hours, but may also work evenings and weekends

-- work both in offices and outdoors, in areas such as national parks and wildlife reserves
+- work in offices and outdoors, in areas such as national or regional parks and wildlife reserves

 - work outdoors in all weather conditions

-- may have to spend days away from home working in remote areas.
+- may have to travel to attend meetings or spend days away from home working in remote areas.

 What's the job really like?

-- Department of Conservation website - training courses
+- Department of Conservation website - ranger qualifications

 Rangers need to be: